L-Karimi/Banking-system-API/README.md

-## This is a bansking system API  suing Python
+## This is a banking system API  built using  Python